 v) Education (e.g. Bakubung report, open tech workshops)

-vi) Capacity building (working with and learning from TReND in Africa, UK-Africa Global Challenges, Labs Campesinos Mendoza)
+vi) Capacity building (working with UK-Africa Global Challenges and Labs Campesinos Mendoza; and learning a lot from TReND in Africa and hackteria)

 viii) Microscopy for fun! (e.g. article at WIRED – mind the “enthusiasm” in the title…)

-We work with great collaborators such as Jim Haseloff, Gudy Kausel, Keymer Lab, Backyard Brains, Neil Dalchau, Rodrigo Gutierrez, Endy Lab, Phil Ross, Biodesign FADEU, Facundo Martin & Nano Castro, Rudge lab, Ale Nadra & Nacho Sanchez
+We work with Jim Haseloff, Gudy Kausel, Keymer Lab, Backyard Brains, Neil Dalchau, Rodrigo Gutierrez, Endy Lab, Phil Ross, Biodesign FADEU, Facundo Martin & Nano Castro, Rudge lab, Ale Nadra Peter von Dassow, FONDAP-CRG & Nacho Sanchez

 I was born in Mendoza, Argentina, and I am a Boca Juniors fan.
 I studied two years of Engineering and three of Biology.
 I worked one year at the Alvarez-Buylla lab (UNAM) before moving to Cambridge to do a PhD in Biological Sciences at Jim Haseloff ´s lab.
 All my education has been kindly supported by the free educational system of Argentina and international scholarships from JP II Foundation; Bill and Melinda Gates Foundation, and Becas LIDER.